Nanny Contract with Free Template

 Job responsibilities

 Specify exactly how you want your nanny to care for your child.
 Include a meal and nap schedule, any specific activities, and more.
-Also, lay out any additional duties beyond childcare like light housekeeping, preparing meals, running errands, caring for pets, and laundry.
-Most nannies will prepare meals while on duty as well as clean up from their day.
+Also, lay out additional duties beyond childcare, like light housekeeping, preparing meals, running errands, caring for pets, and laundry.
+Most nannies prepare meals while on duty and clean up from their day.
 “How-tos” and other instructions can be included in a separate document.

 Benefits/reimbursements

-Include any health care benefits you’re providing whether it’s health insurance, health reimbursement account, or stipend.
-Also add any memberships, cell phone stipend, transportation/parking reimbursements, tuition assistance, retirement plan, and anything else of value beyond cash wages.
+Include any health care benefits you provide, including health insurance, a health reimbursement account, or a stipend.
+Also, add any memberships, cell phone stipend, transportation/parking reimbursements, tuition assistance, retirement plan, and anything else of value beyond cash wages.

 Tax withholding